 - It is intensely itchy.

-- It starts around the umbilicus and spreads over the abdomen and may reach buttocks, thighs, arms, and legs.
+- It starts around the umbilicus and spreads over the abdomen and may reach the buttocks, thighs, arms, and legs.

 - More common in the first pregnancy, it is almost never seen in subsequent pregnancies.

-- It is also more common in a triplet (14%) and twin (2.9%) pregnancy.
+- It is also more common in a triplet (14%) and twin (2.9%) pregnancies.

-- In the rare event that it occurs in the subsequent pregnancies, it is in a much milder form.
+- In the rare event that it occurs in subsequent pregnancies, it is in a much milder form.

 - It is seen more often with a male foetus than a female foetus.

-Polymorphic Eruption of Pregnancy, or PUPPP looks like a manifestation of an allergic reaction, so to say.
+Polymorphic Eruption of Pregnancy or PUPPP looks like a manifestation of an allergic reaction, so to say.
 However, the exact cause is not established.
 There are two main theories about what causes it.